You can get in trouble when you treat relationships as tools.

 You can take your body mountain bike riding or skateboarding.
-It’s fun.
-It’ll make you feel good.
+It’s fun, and it’ll make you feel good.
 True, you might get hurt, and that would suck.
-However, unless you go too far with the activity, it’s not something you wouldn’t recover from.
+However, unless you go too far with the activity, it’s not something from which you wouldn’t recover.
 A little risk is a good thing.

 People and pets are relationships not tools.

 A relationship is an association you have with a living creature.
 When you lose a relationship you’re not going to be able to replace it the way you replace a screwdriver.

 Relationships can be complicated, just like a relationship with your body can be.